 It makes a great first course – or a light meal.

-You might like to browse our tofu recipes here and here, or Spinach recipes here and here.
-Find inspiration in our Summer recipes here and here.
+You might like to browse our tofu recipes, and Spinach recipes.
+Find inspiration in our Late Summer recipes.

 Continue reading “Tofu, Sesame and Spinach Napoleons | Tofu Stacks with Spinach and Sesame”